namaggarwal/splitwise/README.md

 4. getEmail() - Returns the email of the user
 5. getRegistrationStatus() - Returns the registraion status of the user
 6. getPicture() - Returns a ```Picture``` object containing picture details
+7. setId(id) - Sets the id of the user
+8. setFirstName(first_name) - Sets the first name of user
+9. setLastName(last_name) - Sets the last name of user
+10. setEmail(email) - Sets the email of the user

 ### CurrentUser